Lancet-Countdown/Lancet-Countdown-2026/WG5/Indicator 5.5: Legislative Engagement/README.md

 ## Code

-The full analytical pipeline is implemented in Python and publicly available at [github.com/booktrackerGirl/Legislative-indicator](https://github.com/booktrackerGirl/Legislative-indicator).
+The full analytical pipeline is implemented in Python and Please see the Code folder for the detailed instructions.